opencv/opencv/modules/ml/doc/support_vector_machines.rst

 where
 :math:`min` is ``gamma_grid.min_val`` ,
 :math:`step` is ``gamma_grid.step`` , and
-:math:`n` is the maximal index such that
+:math:`n` is the maximal index where

 .. math::